Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 You may also need a little extra tooling to capture coverage, though some IDEs handle that for you.

-None the less, testing is a first class citizen in Rust which is unusual.
+None the less, testing is a first class citizen in Rust which is unusual... and awesome!

 ## Documentation

+Documentating your code is really important though it tends to be the sort of thing you only notice when faces with _bad_ documentation.

-Documentating your code is really important and their are documentation tools for most languages.
+There are documentation tools for most languages.

-JavaDoc really set the standard here and its something that has been adopted and adapted by most languages with things like TSDoc, JSDoc, PhpDoc, etc.
+JavaDoc really set the standard here and its something that has been adopted and adapted by most languages with things like TSDoc, JSDoc, PhpDoc, and so on.

-Being able to document your code in your code is incredibly powerful.
+Being able to document your code in your code with these tools is incredibly powerful.

-You end up with not only searchable publishable document but something people can read in place while working on the code and even something your IDE can pick up.
+You end up with not only searchable publishable documention but something people can read in place while working on the code and even something your IDE can pick up.

 Rust has taken this idea and absolutely turbocharged it.